Minimum Requirements for Using Continia Expense Management

 - The Continia Web Approval Portal (web portal) – used by approvers

-- Business Central (web client and mobile app) – used by approvers and bookkeepers
+- Business Central (web client and mobile app) – used by approvers and admins

 The Expense App is a dedicated mobile app that's fully supported on mobile devices.
 For more information, see below under Continia Expense App.